Lorena Bućan

-Lorena Bućan (born 2002) is a Croatian singer and the lead vocalist of Magazin.
+Lorena Bućan (born 9 March 2002) is a Croatian singer and the lead vocalist of Magazin.
 Bućan rose to fame in 2018 after finishing third on the second season of Zvijezde.
-She has signed a contract with record label Tonika Records where she primarily collaborates with musician Tonči Huljić.
+She has signed a contract with record label Tonika Records where she primarily collaborates with musician Tonči Huljić and songwriter Vjekoslava Huljić.

 As of 2024, she has released nine singles with the label, including "Tower of Babylon", "Kad si ti u pitanju", "Tihi ocean", "Drowning", "Kako samo mater zna", "Tvoja i gotovo", "Boli", "Jel' moguće" and "Ženska snaga".
 In November 2024, she replaced Andrea Šušnjara as the lead vocalist of Magazin.
-On 8 November 2024, they released "Nesvjestica", their first single with Bućan as the lead vocalist.
+The group has since released four singles with Bućan as the lead vocalist, including "Nesvjestica", "AaAaA.", "Voljela sam" and "Kao žena ženi".

 Early life

 Lorena was born in Split, Croatia in 2002.
 She grew up in a small town and started singing when she was just 8 years old.
 Lorena has an older brother and two sisters.
+Her singing talent was discovered by her mother's friend, singer Antonija Dora Pleško.

 Music career

 2019–2024: Early solo career

 On 17 January 2019, Bućan was announced as one of the 16 participants in Dora 2019, the national contest in Croatia to select the country's Eurovision Song Contest 2019 entry, with the song "Tower of Babylon".
 She performed 14th and finished second with a total of 18 points.
 A few months later, in July 2019, Bućan performed her song "Kad si ti u pitanju" at the 59th Split Festival.
 On 21 November 2019, Bućan was revealed as one of the performers on the 67th Zagreb Festival.
 She performed the song "Tihi ocean", written by the mother-son duo Ivan and Vjekoslava Huljić.
 On 23 December 2019, Bućan was announced as one of the 16 participants in Dora 2020, the national contest in Croatia to select the country's Eurovision Song Contest 2020 entry, with the song "Drowning".

 On 10 August 2020, Lorena released another single titled "Kako samo mater zna" (The Way Only a Mother Knows) written by the husband-wife duo Tonči and Vjekoslava Huljić.
 The music video for the song was directed by Vojan Koceić of Pilot Studio and depicts the singer, dressed in red, walking next to the beach scenery in Split.
 She promoted the song by a performance at the 60th Split Festival where she received three awards, including Golden Wave, first award from the jury and the journal award for best interpretation.
 Her performance at the show was seen as its highlight for its strong and convincing interpretation.